-The final step in development, prior to implementation, is the adoption by the District Board of Directors (Board), which will occur via a Resolution (see attached draft).
-The PPI Committee unanimously approved the PPI on December 14, 2016.
-The District requests a recommendation of approval of the PPI and Resolution from the Flood Control District Advisory Committee to further support approval by the Board.
+The final step in development, prior to implementation, is the adoption of the updated PPI by the Board.
+The PPI Committee approved the PPI on February 1, 2018.
+The Flood Control District Advisory Committee recommends approval of the PPI and Resolution.
+The District requests approval of the 1st Annual Update of the PPI from the Board.

-2016 Program for Public Information
+2018 Program for Public Information